-<h3>Chapter 9.</h3>
+CHAPTER 9

-I have finished my task&#8212;a task which has been very painful to me; not because I differ from Mr. M. on the subject of elders, a difference which is to me *comparatively* of little importance: but painful because the principles on which he founds his arguments seem to me immoral; not immoral in the sense of that gross immorality which scandalizes the natural conscience, but in this sense, that they give a false turn to the relations of things to God; not that they undermine the flocks, but that they efface the limits and marks of good and evil, and remove the boundaries of eternal truth.
+I have finished my task -- a task which has been very painful to me; not because I differ from Mr. M. on the subject of elders, a difference which is to me *comparatively* of little importance: but painful because the principles on which he founds his arguments seem to me immoral; not immoral in the sense of that gross immorality which scandalizes the natural conscience, but in this sense, that they give a false turn to the relations of things to God; not that they undermine the flocks, but that they efface the limits and marks of good and evil, and remove the boundaries of eternal. truth.

 It is important that, whatever opinion they may hold, brethren should be on their guard against such principles.